joris68/Search-Comparison-Pinecone-CognitiveSearch/README.md

 1. System: Knowledge Retrieval using a Pinecone Vectordatabase
 2. System Azure Cognitive Search

-Inboth systems there are the exact same Chunks.
+Both systems hold the exact same data.
 Textsplitting, chunking was done with the 'cl100k_base' tokenizer. embedding via the "text-embedding-ada-002" and the OpenAI-API.